 For a non-clay litter, though, I’d have to go with either sWheat or Yesterday’s News, as both are recommended by vets.

-Which would you choose for a best dust-free cat litter?
+Which would you choose for the best dust-free cat litter?
 Share below!